matned666/dockerized-micro-service-test/README.md

 ------------------------------
 #Tests

-Tests for client and credit service and controller<br>
+Tests for client and credit eu.mrndesign.matned.service and controller<br>
 For product would be a copy-paste, that's the reason why they are abandoned<br>